 You never know what is going to happen the next day.
 Falling ill or even losing your job can seriously derail your finances.
 Having that arise can be scary when you have a family to look after.
 The only way to avert a crisis is by creating an emergency fund.

 Ideally, the size of the fund should be three to six times your monthly expenses.
 According to bankrate.com, as many as 60% of Americans would not be able to pay for an unexpected expense of $1,000 from their savings.

 For some, the ability to save is being compromised due to a high level of debt.
 In this case, consider seeking the assistance of debt relief and management companies like Nationaldebtrelief.com.
 That way, you can prevent being snowed under by increasing debt.

 Re-Cast Your Health Insurance Coverage

-In the case of a new addition to your family, you will need to inform your insurance company.
-Call your agent and request for your newborn to be added to your plan.
-Most insurers require such information to be shared, and the baby added to the insurance plan within 30-60 days of birth.
+You will need to inform your insurance company about a new family member.
+Call your agent and request that your newborn is added to your plan.
+Most insurers require such information to be shared and the baby added to the insurance plan within 30-60 days of birth.

-When you do this within the specified time frame, the coverage will be extended retroactively.
-Retroactive means that any complication that the baby might have had post-delivery will be covered.
+The coverage will be retroactively extended when you do this within the specified time frame.
+Retroactive means that any complications the baby might have had post-delivery will be covered.

 Doing research can save you money on your insurance.
-Sometimes, you can end up paying less by one parent, adding the baby to his or her plan.
+Sometimes, you can end up paying less by one parent, adding the baby to their plan.
 Then the other parent takes out a separate policy compared to the entire family being covered under a single plan.